Configuring a profile with application-based split tunnel

 In the example, youtube.com equals youtube.com and *.youtube.com.

 After defining an FQDN, such as youtube.com in the example, if you use any popular browser such as Chrome, Edge, or Firefox to access youtube.com, this traffic does not go through the VPN tunnel.

 - Assign the profile to the desired endpoints.
-When VPN is up on those endpoints, FortiClient excludes the application traffic specified in the profile from the VPN tunnel.
+When VPN is up on those endpoints, the application traffic specified in the profile will be excluded from the VPN tunnel.